franciscozorrilla/NICEgame_exercise/README.md

 # 🏓 NICEgame exercise 🏓

+This repo contains code and files used during a 2 week visit to the LCSB lab.
+The goal was to get hands on experience using the NICEgame workflow to curate metabolic models based on experimental data.
+Through these exercises we also learn about thermodynamic-based flux analysis (TFA), BridgIT, and ATLASx.

 - Exercise 1: matTFA tutorial
     - Basics of converting GEM for TFA, compared TFA and FBA results to show that TFA is more restrictive
 - Exercise 2: NICEgame tutorial